abhiraj26/learningNotes/RestApiUsingJersey.md

   4. Binary for Files,Images,Pdf used as @Produces(MediaType.APPLICATION_OCTET_STREAM).

 #Using HTTP Get
-  1. Needs to add XMLRootElement if error message is MessageBodyWriter not found for media type=xml
+  1. Needs to add <b>XMLRootElement</b> if error message is MessageBodyWriter not found for media type=xml
   2. Jersey Doesnt know how to add marshal POJO's to XML.
 Uses JaxB to do Java-to-XML.
   3. We use @Produces with GET.
   4. JAXB converts POJO to XML and XML to JSON.
   5. Add Postman to Chrome to have multiple Producer Type. \\ Not required
+  6. If want to get a particular attribute use @Path("{activityId}") curly braces means value is to be used and add Path Param to the functions as @PathParam("activityId") String activityId
+  7. To get multiple path we write like : @Path("{activityId}/user") and search for the user with the particular id.